stellar/freighter/docs/docs/guide/developingForSoroban.md

 For example, consider the common use-case of sending a token payment.
 You would likely need to take in some values that a user configures in form fields and convert those into SC values to generate an XDR to simulate.

 Another common use-case is signing arbitrary XDR's sent from a dapp.
-In this scenario, you'll want to be dig into the invocations being called by a Soroban XDR and show them to the user in a way that they can understand what they're signing.
+In this scenario, you'll want to dig into the invocations being called by a Soroban XDR and show them to the user in a way that they can understand what they're signing.

 We'll go through each of these scenarios below.